 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
 It can be taken with or without food, but it is better to take Paliris 9mg Tablet at a fixed time.

 How Paliris Tablet works

 Paliris 9mg tablet is an atypical antipsychotic.
-It works by modulating the action of certain chemical messengers in the brain that affects thoughts.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 In Depth Information on Paliris Tablet

 Expert advice for Paliris Tablet

 - You can take paliperidone with or without breakfast, however, same pattern to be followed during the entire treatment.

 - Inform your doctor if you have known cardiovascular disease or family history of QT prolongation and if you are taking medicines that may prolong the QT interval.